dbadb/2016-Stronghold/src/python/robot/README.md

 	Pro:
 		Language:
 			BHS Coursework exists
-			Widely Used by FRC and Spartronics (if it ain't broke…) Lots of example code available
+			Widely used by FRC and Spartronics (if it ain't broke…) Lots of example code available, though quality is variable.
 		Libraries:
 		Environment:
+            Eclipse is powerful and offers lots of java-tuned facilities to improve code quality.

 	Con:
 		Language:
 			Lots of subtleties:
 				Static caused lots of problems
+                Private vs public
+                Implements vs Extends
+                Threading model is obscured
-			Code factoring can be awkward (one file per class) On the decline
+			Code factoring can be awkward (one file per class) On the decline?
 		Environment:
-			Eclipse is bloated and hared to install
+			Eclipse is bloated and tedious to install
-			WPI Libs are poorly documented, hard to install Build system is mysterious to most
+			WPI Libs are poorly documented, hard to install Build system is mysterious to most (ant is part of Eclipse) Java environment is a separate install on roborio

 Python/RobotPy
 --------------